David Chipperfield: The Neues Museum, Berlin, Germany (1997–2009)

-In 2007, Chipperfield began a new project with the museum, to construct a new gallery, the James Simon Gallery, inspired by the colonnade of the old museum.
-The new section will house more than ten thousand objects from the archeological collections, including the famed bust of Queen Nefertiti.
-Scheduled for completion in 2017, it was handed over to the museum in December 2018.
-The gallery opened to the public in 2019.

 Major projects (2011–present)

 The Hepworth Wakefield gallery (2003–2011)

 The Hepworth Wakefield is a gallery devoted to the work of the sculptor Barbara Hepworth.
 It is composed of ten trapezoidal blocks; its upper-level galleries are lit by natural light from large windows in the pitched roofs.
 Its windows have views of the river, historic waterfront and the city skyline.
-The building's façade is clad with self-compacting pigmented concrete made on site, the first of its kind in the United Kingdom.
+The building's façade is clad with self-compacting pigmented concrete made on-site, the first of its kind in the United Kingdom.
 The architects selected the material to emphasise the gallery's sculptural appearance.
 Rowan Moore of The Guardian, in a 2011 review of Chipperfield's body of work, criticised the Hepworth Gallery's design, which he felt resembled "a bunker".

 City of Justice complex, Barcelona, Spain (2002–2011)

 The City of Justice is a group of nine buildings with 241,500 metres of space, which consolidate courtrooms and offices which previously were scattered among seventeen different buildings.
 The courtrooms are on the ground floor, with offices above.
 Four of the buildings are connected together by a four-storey hallway.
 In addition to the judicial buildings, the complex, on the outskirts of Barcelona, includes a commercial centre and retail stores, and a block of low income residential housing.
 The facades of the buildings are all the same, made of concrete poured in place and lightly tinted in different shades.
 Chipperfield wrote that the purpose of the building was to "break the image of justice as rigid and monolithic", but architectural critic Rowan Moore of The Guardian said it appeared "uncomfortably prison-like."